Updates on PMP and Mandatory Educational Requirements for Prescribers

 Boston University School of Medicine, in cooperation with the Massachusetts Board of Registration in Medicine, the Massachusetts Department of Public Health, the New England Division of the US Drug Enforcement Agency, the Massachusetts Medical Society, and the Massachusetts Hospital Association, developed an educational program entitled Safe and Effective Opioid Prescribing for Chronic Pain that meet the educational objectives of the statute.

 The educational program is a web-based activity supported by funding from the Massachusetts Board of Registration in Medicine, and by an unrestricted educational grant from the Center for Substance Abuse Treatment of the Substance Abuse and Mental Health Services Administration and is offered at no charge to prescribers.
-At the completion of the program, a certificate for 3 AMA PRA Category 1 Credit(s)™ can be downloaded and printed.
-This continuing education offering is consistent with the Board of Registration in Dentistry (Board) requirements at 234 CMR 8.00 Continuing Education for 3 Continuing Education Units.
+At the completion of the program, a certificate for 3 AMA PRA Category 1 Credit(s)™ can be downloaded and printed; this credit equates to 3 CEUs for the dentist with prescriptive authority.

 Please note that MGL 94C, Section 18(e) does not specify a minimum number of contact hours to comply with this education requirement.
 Also, the Board’s Pain Management Advisory was amended on July 20, 2011 to include the new education requirement for dentists with prescriptive authority.